nodemcu/nodemcu-firmware/docs/en/modules/wifi_monitor.md

 This sets the channel number to monitor.
 Note that in many applications you will want to step through the channel numbers at regular intervals.
 Beacon frames (in particular) are typically sent every 102 milliseconds, so a switch time of (say) 150 milliseconds seems to work well.
+Note that this function should be called after starting to monitor, since `wifi.monitor.start` resets the channel back to 1.

 #### Syntax
 `wifi.monitor.channel(channel)`